 - Automotive repair and services

-- Restaurants (though declining in this category)
+- Restaurants (though declining here)

-- GPS-based “near me” search functionality
+- GPS-based “near me” search

 - Business hours and holiday schedules